 Isaiah Holbrook, Flash Fiction Editor, holds a BA in English from Saint Francis University and recently received his MFA in creative writing at Oregon State University.
 He’s been published in The Rumpus, Adelaide Magazine, and Delta Epsilon Journal, where he received first place in short fiction in the journal’s national writing contest.
 He’s also received acceptance into Lambda Literary Writers Retreat for Emerging LGBTQ voices and will attend the summer of 2021.

 Sanjana Thakur, Fiction Editor, grew up in Mumbai, India, and went to high school in Dubai, UAE.
 She has a degree in Anthropology and English with Creative Writing from Wellesley College, where she explored the intersections of food, colonialism, and visual culture in South Asia.
 She is passionate about diasporic literature and has a vested interest in decolonising the literary world, which she hopes to occupy space in, both as a reader and writer.
 Her own fiction, poetry, and nonfiction is deeply informed by her study of colonial and postcolonial South Asia and her lived experience as a South Asian woman.
 Sanjana currently does freelance tutoring and editorial work in Mumbai.

-Jake Kirby, Assistant Poetry and Fiction Editor, is a writer from western Massachusetts.
+Jake Kirby, Assistant Poetry Editor, is a writer from western Massachusetts.
 They recently received their B.A. in English from UMass Amherst where they worked as a Program Assistant with the Juniper Institute for Young Writers.
 They run an independent press, INLY arts, which serves as an online space that promotes the art of young writers.
 Jake currently works with AMOR (Alliance to Mobilize Our Resistance) to support victims of individual and state-sponsored violence.